TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

 in one place.
 Therefore, if this Manta region has multiple DCs, then you will be asked to choose one of them on which to coordinate.
 This is called the "driver DC".
 Any of the DCs in the Manta region will suffice.

+If there is only a single DC in the Manta region, then it will automatically be set as the "driver DC".

 <a name="snaplink-discovery"/>